Cincinnati Burglary Lawyer

 Charged With Burglary in Cincinnati?
 We Can Help

 Are you being charged for burglary in Ohio?
-Burglary is a commonly occurring criminal offense in Ohio and everyday there are hundreds of individuals who are charged with this offense.
-Burglary generally entails an offender having the intention of commiting a crime and trespassing into some kind of building, structure, or home.
+Burglary is a commonly occurring criminal offense in Ohio and every day there are hundreds of individuals who are charged with this offense.
+Burglary generally entails an offender having the intention of committing a crime and trespassing into some kind of building, structure, or home.
 Burglary is different than other criminal charges like robbery, criminal trespass, and grand theft in that the offender does not have to participate in committing a crime inside a building to be charged.
 A burglary conviction is prosecuted as a felony in Ohio.
 You will face harsh, unforgiving penalties and consequences such as extensive prison time, hefty fines and fines and permanently being on your criminal record.

 Regardless of what happened in your case, it is understandable that you are probably scared and overwhelmed by the burglary charges that you are currently facing.
 You do not have go through this experience alone.
-The Cincinnati Criminal Defense Attorneys are here to provide their expertise, understanding and legal counsel to assist you in dealing with the burglary charge that you are facing.
+The Cincinnati Criminal Defense Attorneys are here to provide their understanding and legal counsel to assist you in dealing with the burglary charge that you are facing.

 Burglary can be defined according to the Ohio Revised Code (ORC 2911.12) as anyone who uses stealth, force or deception to carry out any of the actions below:

 - Trespasses into a building that is occupied while another individual is there that is separate from anyone else taking part in the crime, and intends to commit a criminal offense inside the building;

 - Trespasses into a home while another individual is there that is separate from anyone else taking part in the crime, and intends to commit a criminal offense inside the living space;